-- From the model listing add Self Weight to the included panel. - Add Bending span 1 (x,y) Positive Characteristic to the included panel. - Click the Grid button and enter factors of 1.35 for self weight loadcase and 1.5 for the Bending span 1 loadcase - Change the combination name to Combination Bending Span 1 and click the OK button to update the combination in the C Treeview.
+- From the loadcase listing add Self Weight to the included panel. - Add Bending span 1 (x,y) Positive Characteristic to the included panel. - In the grid, enter factors of 1.35 for self-weight loadcase and 1.5 for the Bending span 1 loadcase. - Change the combination name to Combination Bending Span 1 and click the OK button to update the combination in the \bigcirc Treeview.